innothetechgeek/titanium/readme.md

       And you run your scripts by typing the script name in the url bar, e.g domain.co.za/add_user.php.

       That is not how things work in an mvc application.
 The .php extenstion is removed from the urls.
-      And the urls is broken has two or 3 parts. e.g domain.co.za/user/add or domain.co.za/user/edit/1.
+      And the urls is broeken into 2 or 3 parts. e.g domain.co.za/user/add or domain.co.za/user/edit/1.

-      The firrst part of the url is a class, and the second part is a method from a class and the 3rd part is option request parameters.
+      The first part of the url is a class, and the second part is a method from a class and the 3rd part is optional request parameters.

     All requests are routed to a relevant class and a method.
 All of that is handled by the index.php & Router class